sliskiCode/TopStackOverflowUsers/README.md

 `Repository` is implemented on the top of Retrofit library that is configured to work with RxJava.

 ###### Reactive flow
-RxJava was used to combine two main stream that `Model` logic defines.
+RxJava was used to combine two main streams that `Model` logic defines.
 Network state and data from the endpoint.
 The reason behind using RxJava here was not multithreading but working with multiple streams.

 ### View